Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: Path-Based ZF Beamforming For ISI-Free DAM Communication

 It is worth mentioning that the path-based ZF beamforming achieves the ISI-free AWGN channel, which is feasible almost surely as long as ${N_t} \ge L+1$.
 In the following, we consider the more general case when the ZF constraints in \eqref{IRSDAMZFCondition1} and \eqref{IRSDAMZFCondition2} are infeasible or undesirable.
-To this end, the low-complexity path-based MRT beamforming and the optimal path-based MMSE beamforming are respectively studied in the following two sections.
+To this end, the optimal path-based MMSE beamforming and the low-complexity path-based MRT beamforming are respectively studied in the following two sections.